BadScientist: Can a Research Agent Write Convincing but Unsound Papers that Fool LLM Reviewers?: Ethical Considerations

 \paragraph{Artifact Release.} We will partially release our artifact due to ethical concerns. \textbf{Public release} includes: the evaluation framework, curated synthetic papers/reviews, detector models, and analysis scripts. \textbf{Restricted access} (authorized users upon request only): the complete paper generation agent with prompts, specific exploits, and large-scale fabrication scripts.
 All framework components require a responsible AI license with declaration of intended use and agreement not to fabricate academic content for distribution.

-\paragraph{Deployment Recommendations.} \textbf{For venues considering AI-assisted review:} (i) \textit{Mandatory disclosure} of AI usage to authors and reviewers; (ii) \textit{Score-flag coupling}—papers flagged with integrity concerns cannot receive acceptance without senior reviewer override; (iii) \textit{Audit trails} logging all model inputs, outputs, and integrity evidence; (iv) \textit{Human oversight} for all flagged submissions. \textbf{For researchers using AI disovery systems:} Authors remain fully responsible for verifying that AI-generated content accurately reflects their actual experiments, implementations, and results.
-Fabricated claims, whether intentional or due to AI hallucination, constitute scientific misconduct regardless of the generation method.
+\paragraph{Deployment Recommendations.} \textbf{For venues considering AI-assisted review:} (i) \textit{Mandatory disclosure} of AI usage to authors and reviewers; (ii) \textit{Score-flag coupling}—papers flagged with integrity concerns cannot receive acceptance without senior reviewer override; (iii) \textit{Audit trails} logging all model inputs, outputs, and integrity evidence; (iv) \textit{Human oversight} for all flagged submissions.
+Automated integrity flags should be treated as triage signals for additional checking, not as accusations of misconduct; authors should retain a presumption of innocence and access to appeal or clarification mechanisms. \textbf{For researchers using AI discovery systems:} Authors remain fully responsible for verifying that all content accurately reflects their actual experiments, implementations, and results.
+Fabricated or empirically unsupported claims, whether intentional or due to AI hallucination, constitute scientific misconduct regardless of the generation method.

+\paragraph{Threshold Governance.} Any deployment of integrity triage should be calibrated longitudinally, with explicit monitoring of false positives, false negatives, reviewer burden, and downstream appeal outcomes.
+Thresholds should be chosen to balance detection utility against unnecessary human effort and reputational harm.

 \paragraph{Broader Impacts.} AI-only publication loops threaten scientific epistemology.
 If fabrications become indistinguishable from genuine work, the foundation of scientific knowledge risks collapse.
 The path forward requires defense-in-depth across multiple layers: \textit{technical} (provenance verification, artifact validation), \textit{procedural} (integrity-aware scoring, human oversight), \textit{community} (post-publication review, whistleblower system), and \textit{cultural} (education on AI limitations, ethical guidelines).
 We view this work as an \textit{early warning} system to catalyze robust defenses before these failure modes manifest at scale.
 Our findings demonstrate that current systems are not ready for AI-only research-the integrity of science depends on maintaining rigorous human evaluation as AI capabilities advance.